MattFame/DevOps_CaseStudy_02/README.md

 - If the path to your Python binary files doesn't exist, you should export the path into your environment variables

-- Later on, your script should look into the current directory for your Python application having the name "phone_book.py"
+- Later on, your script should look into the current directory for your Python application which has the name "phone_book.py"

 - If the script finds the application, it should run it

-- If the script can't find the application, it should clone it from your git repository which already has your application in it and run the application
+- If the script can't find the application, it should clone it from your git repository which already has your application in it and run the application.
+(But before that you should check if you have git installed and if not, you should install it first)

 - Your phone_book.py program should be able to list out all the people with their name, surname and phone number and sequence number (3 hard coded records are enough)